pgbouncer/pgbouncer/doc/config.md

 ## Section [databases]

+The section `[databases]` defines the names of the databases that clients of PgBouncer can connect to and specifies where those connections will be routed.
+The section contains key=value lines like

+    dbname = connection string

-This contains key=value pairs where the key will be taken as a database name and the value as a libpq connection string style list of key=value pairs.
+where the key will be taken as a database name and the value as a connection string, consisting of key=value pairs of connection parameters, described below (similar to libpq, but the actual libpq is not used and the set of available features is different).
+Example:

-Not all features known from libpq can be used (service=, .pgpass), since the actual libpq is not used.
+    foodb = host=host1.example.com port=5432
+    bardb = host=localhost dbname=bazdb

 The database name can contain characters `_0-9A-Za-z` without quoting.
 Names that contain other characters need to be quoted with standard SQL